scala/scala3/docs/docs/reference/witnesses/witnesses.md

 Implicit definitions are kept for the moment but should be be deprecated eventually.
 As we will see, the only kind of implicit definitions that cannot be directly emulated by witnesses are implicit conversions.

 Why prefer witnesses over implicit definitions?
 Their definitions are shorter, more uniform, and they focus on intent rather than mechanism: I.e. we define a _witness for_ a type, instead of an _implicit object_ that happens to _extend_ a type.
 Likewise, the `ListOrd` witness is shorter and clearer than the class/implicit def combo that emulates it.
 Arguably, `implicit` was always a misnomer.
-An `implicit object` is every inch as explicit as a plain object, it's just that the former is eligible as a synthesized argument to an implicit _parameter_.
+An `implicit object` is every bit as explicit as a plain object, it's just that the former is eligible as a synthesized argument to an implicit _parameter_.
 So, "implicit" makes sense as an adjective for parameters, but not so much for the other kinds of definitions.

 ## Witnesses for Extension Methods

 Witnesses can also be defined without a `for` clause.
-A typical application is to use a witness to define some extension methods.
+A typical application is to use a witness to define extension methods.
 Examples:

 ```scala
 witness StringOps {